hashicorp/vagrant/docs/getting-started/provisioning.md

 Vagrant::Config.run do |config|
   config.vm.box = "lucid32"

-  # Enable the chef solo provisioner
+  # Enable and configure the chef solo provisioner
-  config.vm.provisioner = :chef_solo

-  # Grab the cookbooks from the Vagrant files
-  config.chef.recipe_url = "http://files.vagrantup.com/getting_started/cookbooks.tar.gz"
+  config.vm.provision :chef_solo, :recipe_url => "http://files.vagrantup.com/getting_started/cookbooks.tar.gz"

   # Tell chef what recipe to run.
 In this case, the `vagrant_main` recipe
   # does all the magic.